aggrey-Felix/alx-low_level_programming/0x09-static_libraries/README.md

-here comes the libraries used in the c programming language
+the static libraries in C programming